Isaac Cisse: European Side Join Race to Sign PSL Star Amid Links With Kaizer Chiefs, Orlando Pirates

 Other notable departures include Jérémy Petris, who joined Watford, as well as Vetle Dragsnes, Stelios Andreou, and Youssuf Sylla, who also moved on either permanently or on free transfers.

-As the transfer window approaches, Cisse’s future is expected to remain under close scrutiny, with Charleroi now officially part of an increasingly competitive race for the midfielder.
+As the transfer window approaches, Cisse’s future is expected to remain under scrutiny, with Charleroi now officially part of an increasingly competitive race for the midfielder.

 Source: Briefly News